 Consanguinity is common.
-Early onset hypocalcaemia is seen and it causes severe rickets.
+Early onset hypocalcemia is seen and it causes severe rickets.

 Familial Hypophosphatemic Rickets

-Other hypophosphataemic disorders with rickets are metabolic disease of prematurity, McCune Albright syndrome and Fanconi renal tubular syndrome.
+Other hypophosphataemic disorders with rickets are a metabolic disease of prematurity, McCune Albright syndrome, and Fanconi renal tubular syndrome.

 Rickets associated with raised serum FGF23, replacement of phosphate is required alongside the use of either calcitriol.